How to choose a project management software

 If you don’t understand where the weak spots are in your team’s current workflow, you’ll struggle to shore them up.
 Look not just for slow points, but also for communication vacuums and quality issues.
 With your team, map out how a hypothetical project gets done from start to finish.
 Who originates the project, and what kind of prompt do they provide to the wider team?
 Does the development team take a waterfall approach?
-Are they agile design thinkers?
+Are they agile marketing and design thinkers?
 As tasks flow from person to person, where do communication gaps happen?
 Use an anonymous survey for this so team members feel comfortable speaking up about places where the ball often gets dropped.
 Even if work flows well, where could quality of work be improved?
 Someone might not be getting adequate instructions, her deadlines might be too short, or she might be a better fit for another role.
 Until you map it all out in a project management plan, it can be tough to see where workflows are to blame for quality issues and where individual contributors are falling short.

 2. Giving plenty of warning